-In response to the mess that is starting university or graduating in the middle of a pandemic, many students are deferring, taking gap years, or pivoting altogether.
-Reddit chatter about deferring university has tripled since the onset of the pandemic.
+In response to the mess that is starting college or graduating in the middle of a pandemic, many students are deferring, taking gap years, or pivoting altogether.
+Reddit chatter about deferring college has tripled since the onset of the pandemic.
 This year, 20% of Harvard University’s incoming class deferred.
 And in the age of TikTok and “OK Boomer,” it’s led some to the world of Gen Z consulting.

 Gen Z consulting (or youth culture consulting or generational consulting) isn’t new, but some may think it's just a trendy e-boy or e-girl hired to make brands look and feel younger simply by sharing their cool teen air and telling them about TikTok.
 But Maddie Bregman, the 21-year-old founder of a female-leaning Gen Z consulting agency, GirlZ, says it’s not like that at all.
 She tells Refinery29, “It’s a lot of hard work and, for me, it’s been a lot of hours of sending emails and following up with people and being persistent and patient and I think that the work itself is definitely fun but by no means is it this glamorous thing.”

 Bregman says she’s seen an uptick in cold emails from high school and college graduates looking to get into Gen Z consulting, adding that now that it’s a more mainstream job, an increasing number of young people are looking into it in their time of need.
 “This is the most entrepreneurial generation the world has ever seen and people are getting more creative with what we’re looking to do, how we make money, and not wanting to work a traditional job.”